simplajs/simpla-text/README.md

 ## Saving content

-To save `simpla-text` content, call Simpla's `save` method, which will save all modified content on the page.
+Save `simpla-text` content by calling Simpla's `save` method, which will save all modified content on the page.
 It returns a promise.

 ```js
 // Save all modified Simpla content